 “This is a very hot topic now.
 There are some potential rare, resistant mechanisms that could be a secondary actionable mutation such as MET amplification where you can potentially give patients another targeted therapy,” Manochakian explained.
 “For some other promising resistance mutations, you can enroll patients on trials, whether you have them at your institution or elsewhere.
 Definitely, for any patient of mine who progresses on osimertinib, I do recommend repeat genomic testing.”…

-Tags: ADHD, antibodies, artificial intelligence, Barrett's esophagus, Brian Lacy, cancer, cardiovascular disease, clinical trials, COVID-19, data science, epidemiology, esophageal cancer, gastroenterology, health disparities, heart disease, hematology, IBS, irritable bowel syndrome, Jyoti Bhagia, lung cancer, News, Prasad Iyer, Rami Manochakian, Rick Nishimura, vaccines
+Tags: ADHD, antibodies, artificial intelligence, Barrett's esophagus, Brian Lacy, cancer, cardiovascular disease, clinical trials, COVID-19, data science, epidemiology, esophageal cancer, gastroenterology, health disparities, heart disease, hematology, IBS, irritable bowel syndrome, Jyoti Bhagia, lung cancer, News, News of the Week, Prasad Iyer, Rami Manochakian, Rick Nishimura, vaccines